mehakfromdelhi/mehakthecat/CONTRIBUTING.md

 ### Data Management
 - Use `ProjectDataManager` for all project data operations
-- Use `CommentsManager` for comment-related operations
+- For photos and comments, prefer the **unified adapter**:
-- Use `PhotoStorageManager` for photo version and status management
+  - Use `StorageAdapter` (from `firebase-integration-layer.js`) for uploads, reads, and status updates
+  - `StorageAdapter` will call `FirebasePhotoService` / `FirebaseCommentService` when Firebase is available, or fall back to `PhotoStorageManager` / `CommentsManager` otherwise
+- Do **not** bypass the adapter to talk directly to Firebase or localStorage from UI code unless you are extending the adapter itself
-- Never directly modify localStorage - use the manager functions
+- Never directly modify `localStorage` keys used by the managers; use the manager functions instead

 ### Client-Agent Communication
 - Comments are bidirectional - test from both agent and client perspectives
 - Photo approval status updates project status automatically
 - Notifications are triggered by photo uploads and comments
-- Use storage events for real-time synchronization
+- In local mode, use `storage` events for real-time synchronization
+- In Firebase mode, use the real-time listeners exposed by `FirebasePhotoService` / `FirebaseCommentService` via `StorageAdapter`

 ### Testing Checklist
 Before submitting a PR, ensure: